andrewhksong/rorschach-memory-match/README.md

 # rorschach-memory-match
-A JavaScript memory matching application themed off of the Rorschach psychological test.
+A responsive, JavaScript memory matching application themed off of the Rorschach psychological test.

 # Technologies Used
 - JavaScript